tanseda/serverless-orders/system-architecture.md

 1. An order record can not contain duplicate products.

 ## System Architecture
-In order to achieve our purpose with minimum maintenance effort, I decided to choose a serverless solution.
+In order to achieve our purpose with minimum maintenance effort, I decided to go with a serverless solution.
 The following advantages led me come up with this architecture.
 - no server management required
 - automatically scale from zero to peak demands
 - lower cost